Best Practices and Issues that Arise in DCF Models

-Paper entitled ‘What we know about spreadsheet errors’ by Raymond Panko, January 2005.
-Published in the Journal of End User Computing’s special issue on ‘Scaling Up End User Development’, Volume 10, No. 2.
-Spring 1998, pp. 15–21, revised January 2005.
+Raymond Panko, ‘What we know about spreadsheet errors’, in Journal of End User Computing special issue on ‘Scaling Up End User Development’, Volume 10, No. 2, Spring 1998, pp. 15 to 21, revised January 2005.

 Macros are a set of programming instructions that the model preparer writes using computing code (known as VBA code).
 Macros can be used in Excel to perform calculations.

-Capital-intensive industries require high levels of capital in order to produce their goods or services.
+Capital-intensive industries require high levels of capital to produce their goods or services.
 Examples include oil production, telecommunication and transportation (e.g., railways and airlines).

-Labour-intensive industries require high levels of labour in order to produce their goods or services.
+Labour-intensive industries require high levels of labour to produce their goods or services.
 Examples include hospitality and professional services (e.g., lawyers and accountants).